 Things to Remember

-- Using Consolidate tool will enable you to use functions between the workbooks’ datasets.
+- Using the Consolidate tool will enable you to use functions between the workbooks’ datasets.
 Besides, it will group the dataset according to the workbooks.
 But PowerQuery will not give you this advantage.
-It will rather just copy and paste the values from the workbooks into the consolidated workbook.
+It will instead just copy and paste the values from the workbooks into the consolidated workbook.

 To sum up, I have shown you 2 suitable ways to consolidate data in Excel from multiple workbooks.
 Read the full article and apply the method that suits you the best.
 Besides, you can practice from our workbook here.
 I hope you find this article helpful and informative.
 If you have any further queries or recommendations, feel free to comment.